GreenZone Properties

 Corinna is a small town in rural Maine where historically a majority of the population worked at one of the mills.
 Today much of their population has moved away and those remaining are mostly of retirement age.

 hours of hydro-electric power a year.
 The energy created would be sold to the community for less than their current electricity rates.
-We further intended to divide the mill itself into units that would be rented to local entrepreneurs, creating a business incubator intended to bring business and jobs back to this once vibrant community.
+GreenZone further intended to divide the mill itself into units that would be rented to local entrepreneurs, establishing a business incubator to bring jobs back to this once vibrant community.

 Restaurant and Gas Station